Solve ‘Oversized’ OST File issues in Outlook using Manual Tricks

 Q- Can I Delete old OST files?

 A- It is entirely possible to delete old OST files without any significant repercussions.
-This action will not result in any data loss as the said file can be downloaded again from the Exchange Server.
-So if you have any old OST files hanging around, taking up valuable space, you can delete it.
+This action will not result in any data loss as the said file can be fetched back from the Exchange Server by downloading again when required.
+So, if you have any old OST files hanging around, taking up valuable space, you can delete it.

 Q- How do I clear my OST cache?